nushell-prophet/numd/examples/2_numd_commands_explanations/numd_commands_explanations.md

 //  ## Example 2
 //
 //  ```nu
-//  # This chunk will produce some output in a separate block
+//  # This block will produce some output in a separate block
 //  $var1 | path join 'baz' 'bar'
 //  ```
 //  ```output-numd